6 Ways to Protect Yourself Against Auto Theft

 - Exercise caution when using valet parking or when taking your car in for repairs.
 In those cases, leave only your ignition key with the attendant.

-- When you're parking, turn your wheels sharply toward the curb - this makes it extra difficult for thieves to tow the vehicle.
+- When parking, turn your wheels sharply toward the curb - this makes it extra difficult for thieves to tow the vehicle.
 Also, always use your emergency brake and leave the transmission in park or in gear.

 - When temporarily leaving your vehicle, never leave it running or with your keys in the ignition.
-This may seem like an obvious rule, but many people still forget to take this simple safety precaution
+This may seem like an obvious rule, but many people still forget to take this simple safety precaution.

-Be sure to remember that most personal property (i.e., your belongings and possessions) is actually not covered under an auto policy, even when it's stolen or damaged while in your car.
+Remember - most personal property (i.e., your belongings and possessions) is actually not covered under an auto policy, even when it's stolen or damaged while in your car.
 Instead, this property is usually insured by a homeowners'/renters' policy.
 Be sure to check with your Independent Insurance Agent to learn more about how your coverage applies in property theft situations.